The Complete Tulsa Storage Unit Guide: Sizes, Prices, and What to Know in 2026

 Storage Unit Sizes Available in Tulsa

 Most Tulsa storage facilities, including Click Storage, offer the full range from 5×5 up to 10×25.
-Here’s what Tulsa residents typically choose:
+Here’s what Tulsa residents typically choose, and our complete sizing guide can help you narrow it down:

 5×5 (25 sq ft): Seasonal items only.
 Winter coats, holiday decor, some files.
 Your grandmother’s china set.
 Not furniture.